2026 Ford Maverick vs Hyundai Santa Cruz: Best Compact Truck?

 - SEL AWD: ~$399/mo on 36/10K

-The Maverick's lease is class="relative z-10"10/month less than the Santa Cruz at comparable specs this month.
+The Maverick's lease is class="relative z-10"10/month under the Santa Cruz at comparable specs this month.

 The verdict

-Buy the Ford Maverick if fuel economy matters, you're budget-conscious, you need the longer bed for actual projects, or you want the off-road Tremor variant.
-The hybrid XL is one of the most practical vehicle purchases available at under $30,000.
+Buy the Ford Maverick if fuel economy matters, you're budget-conscious, you need the longer bed for real projects, or you want the off-road Tremor.
+The hybrid XL is one of the most sensible vehicle purchases under $30,000 I can point to.

-Buy the Hyundai Santa Cruz if you want AWD standard (not engine-dependent), the understorage bin suits your lifestyle, you prefer an SUV driving experience, or you'll use the turbocharged towing capacity regularly.
+Buy the Hyundai Santa Cruz if you want AWD standard (not engine-dependent), the understorage bin fits your life, you prefer an SUV-like drive, or you'll use the turbo's towing regularly.

-The honest version: the Maverick is better value on almost every financial metric.
-The Santa Cruz is better for buyers who want a polished crossover experience with an open bed attached.
-Both are excellent at what they're designed for.
+The honest version: the Maverick wins on almost every financial metric; the Santa Cruz is better for the buyer who wants a polished crossover with an open bed attached.
+Both are genuinely good at what they were built for.

 From the Buying Guide